Marcus Price: New Orleans Saints

 On March 23, 2000, he was signed as a free agent by the New Orleans Saints.
 He was cut on December 4.
 He was re-signed on December 7, finishing the season after playing in 7 games and being declared inactive in 8 contests.

 In 2001, he appeared in 12 games.
 He was not re-signed after the season.

 Buffalo Bills

 On March 12, 2002, he was signed as a free agent by the Buffalo Bills, to a $1.875 million three-year contract that included a $150,000 signing bonus.
 He played in 3 seasons as a reserve swing tackle.
 He wasn't re-signed after the 2004 season.

 Dallas Cowboys

 On November 27, 2005, he was signed by the Dallas Cowboys as a free agent, to provide depth after the season-ending injury to Pro Bowl player Flozell Adams.
 He was declared inactive in 4 games and was not re-signed after the season.

 Coaching career

 After retiring, Price coached football at Westview High School in San Diego, California.
-He is now a teacher at Rushing Middle School in Prosper, Texas.
+From 2013 to 2021, he was a technology applications teacher and football coach at Scoggins Middle School In Mckinney, TX.
+He then became a teacher at Rushing Middle School in Prosper, Texas until 2023.
+He is now a coach at Prestonwood Christian Academy North located in Prosper, Texas.